Li-Heng-LH/JavaPlayground/try-jar/README.md

 &nbsp;

 ### What happens if I did not take care of the directory structure? ###
+* In root directory, execute `jar cf TryJar.jar output`, wanted to package the whole output,
+  But will package all directory structure and .DS_Store as well.
 * In root directory, execute `jar cf TryJar.jar output/me/liheng/*.class`
-* We will see "output/me/liheng/TryJar.class" in TryJar.jar.
+  We will see "output/me/liheng/TryJar.class" in TryJar.jar.
-* Then, it will fail to execute me.liheng.TryJar.
+  Then, it will fail to execute me.liheng.TryJar.

 &nbsp;